brunomaga/brunomaga.github.io/_posts/2017-11-01-Unsupervised-Learning.md

 ### Receptive fields in the Visual Cortex

 Neurons in the receptive fields in the visual cortex are [Gabor filters](https://en.wikipedia.org/wiki/Gabor_filter).
-In practice, it means that the output of a neuron depends on the texture being analysed --- e.g. a neuron fine-tuned for a recognizing lines displayed at 90 degrees, will fare less often for lines at zero degrees, with a spike rate increasing as the angle approaches 90 degrees.
+In practice, it means that the output of a neuron depends on the texture being analysed --- e.g. a neuron fine-tuned for recognizing lines displayed at 90 degrees, will fire less often for lines at zero degrees, with a spike rate increasing as the angle approaches 90 degrees.
 Besides the orientation sensitivy described, the same property is noticeable on colours, motion, forms, and so on.
 A Gaussian function is typically used to model the spatially limited receptive field of a V1 cell, with its mean at the best tuned input propert (in this case, rotation).

 <div class="alert alert-warning" role="alert">